Chocolate Fudge Recipe

 Tempering chocolate

-• Take the chopped chocolate in a bowl or a frying pan.
+• Take the chopped chocolate in a bowl or a small frying pan.
 Add the condensed milk and butter.
 You can use either salted or unsalted butter.
 Set the bowl or frying pan aside.

 • In a sauce pan or pot heat 1 to 1.5 cups water till it becomes hot and begins to boil.